rahuldhurkunde/Eccentric-search-O3/sensitivity/README.md

         * NSBH in hierarchical triples – Alessandro Alberto Trani, Sara Rastello, Ugo N. Di Carlo, Filippo Santoliquido, Ataru Tanikawa, and Michela Mapelli, Mon.
 Not.
 Roy.
 Astron.
 Soc.
 511, 1362–1372 (2022).
         * NSBH in nuclear clusters – Giacomo Fragione, Evgeni Grishin, Nathan W. C. Leigh, Hagai.
 B. Perets, and Rosalba Perna, Mon.
 Not.
 Roy.
 Astron.
 Soc.
 488, 47–63 (2019).
 * _psds_ – contains the representative O3 noise curve and the anticipated noise curve for the upcoming and future observatories used in this analysis.
+* _idealized-search_ - contains the python script used to compute the number of injections that are detectable for a given detector network from a specific astrophysical population.